 Information on levels of six pollutants (Carbon monoxide, ozone, nitrogen dioxide, fine particles and sulphur dioxide) reports and statistics is available to the public every day.

 Reports & Studies

-The Council’s most recent Air Quality report, Updating Screening Assessment 2012, has recently been completed and submitted to Defra for their appraisal team.
+The Council’s most recent Air Quality report, Updating Screening Assessment 2013, has been completed and submitted to Defra for their appraisal team.
 The report evaluates air pollution monitoring results for the district and identifies new or significantly changed sources that could lead to potential air quality exceedences.
-Conclusions of the report are that there have been no exceedences of any of the objectives within the Dover District during 2011 outside of existing AQMAs.
-Further Detailed Assessments are therefore not required.
-The Council will continue to monitor within the existing Eastern Docks AQMA until the end of 2012.
-At the end of 2012, should it be clearly demonstrated that there are no longer exceedences of the sulphur dioxide objective, the Council will consider revoking the AQMA.
+Conclusions of the report are that there have been no exceedences of any of the objectives within the Dover District during 2012 outside of existing AQMAs.

 The Environmental Protection Act 1990 introduced measures to reduce and control emissions to air, land and water from specified industrial processes and now the operators of specified installations are required to obtain a permit to operate.

 Garden bonfires produce smoke which contains carbon monoxide and toxic fumes and can ruin a neighbour's enjoyment of their garden, prevent windows being opened and prevent them hanging out their washing.